Frank Messer: Background

 Messer was acclaimed by critics and fans both for his straight-shooting play calling on radio and TV, and by the club for his effectiveness promoting team events.
 Messer had a mellow play-by-play style, similar to Curt Gowdy.
 Neither of the two announcers typically raised his voice very high when a dramatic or memorable play took place.
 "We call Frank 'Old Reliable' up here, because we know when we're in trouble, he is here", Rizzuto said on the final 1973 Yankee broadcast before the renovation of the original Yankee Stadium.
 One of Messer's signature phrases at the end of his last inning before switching booths from radio to TV (or vice versa) was "(Announcer) will carry you along the rest of the way.
 It's been a pleasure."
 Another was his radio call of a home run from 1981 onward, when the Yankees' radio home was WABC: "A-B-C you later!"

-Besides Mickey Mantle Day, Messer's great Yankee moments included his 1978 call of Bucky Dent's dramatic three-run homer in the American League East Championship Game against the host Boston Red Sox; and his 1980 call of Reggie Jackson's 400th home run ("There she goes!
+Besides Mickey Mantle Day, Messer's notable Yankee moments included his 1978 call of Bucky Dent's dramatic three-run homer in the American League East Championship Game against the host Boston Red Sox; and his 1980 call of Reggie Jackson's 400th home run ("There she goes!
 Might be upper deck!"), both on WINS radio.
-WPIX and its usual Rizzuto-Messer-White broadcast trifecta also carried the ALCS in 1976, 1977, 1978, 1980 and 1981, providing New York viewers a local alternative to the nationally broadcast telecasts.
+The usual Rizzuto-Messer-White broadcast trifecta of the Yankees carried the ALCS on radio and TV in 1976, 1977, 1978, 1980, and 1981 (plus a 1981 Division Series), providing New York City metropolitan area fans a local alternative to the national broadcasts.
 Messer handled the post-game clubhouse celebration after the Chris Chambliss home run that won the 1976 ALCS.

 A Star-Spangled Fourth

 Messer's most famous call may have been his description on WABC of the final out of Dave Righetti's no-hitter at Yankee Stadium against the Red Sox, on July 4, 1983: As Righetti got Wade Boggs to swing at strike three, Messer intoned:

 The kick, and the pitch...he STRUCK HIM OUT!
 Righetti has pitched a no-hitter!
 Dave Righetti has pitched a no-hitter!
 He strikes out Boggs for the final out of the ball game, and the Yankees POUR onto the field to congratulate Dave Righetti!

-According to the book Sports on New York Radio by Westwood One media executive and former sportscaster David J. Halberstam, the call should have been made by partner White, who was to call that half-inning as part of the in-game rotation of announcers between radio and SportsChannel TV (now MSG Plus).
+According to the book Sports on New York Radio by Westwood One, media executive and former sportscaster David J. Halberstam, the call should have been made by partner White, who was to call that half-inning as part of the in-game rotation of announcers between radio and SportsChannel TV (now MSG Plus).
 While White did the whole game bouncing between WABC and SportsChannel, Messer and Rizzuto rotated between TV, radio and the Fan Appreciation Day giveaways on the field between innings.

 But according to Messer, after White saw him return to the WABC radio booth (he helped White call the last half of the eighth inning), White insisted that Messer, the senior of the two, should call the ninth.